|Ordered||7 Aug 1939|

 |Laid down||1 Sep 1940||AG Weser, Bremen (werk 994)|

 |Successes||1 ship sunk, total tonnage 4,016 GRT|

-Sunk 17 Dec, 1941 north-east of Madeira, Portugal, in position 34.12N, 13.35W, by depth charges and gunfire from the British escort destroyers HMS Exmoor and HMS Blankney, the British destroyer HMS Stanley, the British corvette HMS Pentstemon and the British sloop HMS Stork* and by gunfire from a Martlet aircraft** (802 Sqdn FAA) of the British escort carrier HMS Audacity.
-47 survivors taken prisoner.
+Sunk on 17 December 1941 in the North Atlantic north-east of Madeira, Portugal, in position 34.12N, 13.35W, by depth charges and gunfire from the British escort destroyers HMS Exmoor and HMS Blankney, the British destroyer HMS Stanley, the British corvette HMS Pentstemon and the British sloop HMS Stork and by gunfire from a Martlet aircraft* (802 Sqn FAA) of the British escort carrier HMS Audacity.
 47 survivors (no casualties).

 U-131 operated with the following Wolfpacks during its career: